ivansarno/GeneticFramework/README.md

 # GeneticFramework
-Framework for genetic algorithm in Python
+Framework for genetic algorithm in F#

 **This project is in the experimental stage**

-Framework for genetic algorithms programming